ic17rey/butler-groupA-project1/README.md

 * other personal info like college
 * points per game
 * blocks per game
+  * not able to include this stat in analysis
 * rebounds per game
 * assists per game
 * salary